andrewJYjang/learningtogether/README.md

 # learningtogether

-This supports an interesting mini project about IoT with raspberry pi and arduino.
+This project supports an exciting mini initiative in IoT using Raspberry Pi and Arduino.

-Some middle school, high school students and college students have a pleasant time making an automatic bin and a RC car since April 19, 2018.
+Since April 19, 2018, middle school, high school, and college students have enjoyed building creative devices such as an automatic bin and a remote-controlled car.
+The project grew further when participants shared their progress during weekly meetups at a 2018 conference.
+We believed that its development could inspire practical thinking, curiosity, and problem-solving skills at future conferences.

-The project was more developed to share the weekly meetup at a conference 2018.
-We thought its development would be applied in the practical thought changing with curiosity and solving problems ability at next conference.
-So many experts and authorities in such developed countries have negative views on the global warming as well as COVID-19.
-For our next generation training we may do something in long term insight.
+At the same time, many experts and authorities in developed countries expressed negative views on global challenges such as global warming and COVID-19.
+For the training of the next generation, we realized the importance of fostering long-term insight and resilience.

-It's not easy to make something on people's life change and their kids future.
-In COVID-19 pandemic, a hard situation, new members having learning minds join some zoom video conferences since January 2020.
+Changing people’s lives and shaping the future for children is never easy.
+During the difficult circumstances of the COVID-19 pandemic, new members with a strong desire to learn joined our Zoom video conferences starting in January 2020.
+Together, we continued to explore, share knowledge, and grow through these collaborative experiences.

 ![20180526_191230](https://user-images.githubusercontent.com/5047309/50425424-078a8000-08b9-11e9-826b-4186a96bdf63.jpg)